npnkhoi/npnkhoi.github.io/_posts/2025-05-06-critical-and-open.md

 At first, I was defensive with the interruption.
 A thought flashed through my head: “Oh, he said I am wrong?
 How could that happen?”
 Immediately after that, he explained, and his reasoning was mind-opening.
 He said that a baseline is not an ablated model.
 Instead, a baseline is an implementation of the latest technology.
 That was a simple yet effective definition of baselines that clearly separates the wrong design from the correct one.
 That was also a piece of knowledge that I didn’t know; but as soon as I hear it, I find it truthful.
 So I quickly recovered from my defensiveness and moved on with the discussion.

 I sometimes (i.e., often) get defensive like that with friends, teammates, and even mentors.
 From this event, I was reminded that, when a work discussion turns into a debate, it is very important to stay both (1) critical and (2) open-minded.
-If you really think about it, they can easily become competing objectives.
+If you really think about it, you will see that they can easily become competing objectives if the learner is not skillful enough.
 It takes practice to maintain both.

 But wait a minute.
 These objectives sound very familiar to me.
 I have seen it somewhere…